NullMode/ascii-table/README.md

 # ASCII Table

-A simple ASCII table generator for the CLI
+A simple ASCII table generator for the CLI.

-Completely overkill but it was fun writing it
+Completely overkill but it was fun writing it.

-Usuage: `./ascii-table`
+Usage: `./ascii-table -h`

+## Building from source

+As with most golang projects:

+    go get
+    get build